cloudflare/cloudflare-docs/content/style-guide/content-strategy/API-content-strategy/API-content-types/deprecated-apis.md

 Add API deprecation notices to the API deprecations page by deprecation date and not alphabetically by endpoint.

 When an endpoint will be deprecated in a specified timeframe but is still available, add a note to the endpoint description about the upcoming deprecation ("`<name of endpoint>` will be deprecated on `<full month name, date, year>`.
 Use the `<alternative endpoint>` instead.").
-This guidance will eventually be added to the [Endpoint content strategy](/style-guide/content-strategy/API-content-strategy/API-content-types/endpoints/).

 Cloudflare's EoL process: Cloudflare API Deprecation and EoL Process